 |Local environment :||Reduced logging, increased air quality through use of efficient stoves|

 |Further advantages :||Lower expenditure on domestic energy, additional income for workers on the tea plantations|

 |Project partners :||Jalinga Tea Company India|

 In pilot projects at the Jalinga Tea Garden in Assam, India, the Jalinga Climate Tea Research Foundation (JCTRF) is developing and testing climate-friendly ways of growing and processing tea, while promoting adaptation to changing climate conditions.
-The aim of the project is to establish a self-sustaining concept for the climate friendly and ecological cultivation of tea that can be transferred to tea gardens all over Assam.
+The aim of the project is to establish a self-sustaining concept for the climate friendly and organic cultivation of tea that can be transferred to tea gardens all over Assam.
 To enable the tea gardens to afford the implementation of the concept, atmosfair provides a subsidy programme through the JCTRF.
 The foundation was established by atmosfair and the Jalinga Tea Company India especially for the project.